20telecom/IN1CLICK/freepbx17-on-debian12_README.md

 ## Overview

 **IN1CLICK** is a streamlined, automated installer script for setting up FreePBX 17 on Debian 12.
-Designed by 20tele.com, the script simplifies the process by automating all necessary checks, system preparation, package installation, and post-install tasks.
+Developed by 20tele.com, the script simplifies the process by automating all necessary checks, system preparation, package installation, and post-install tasks.
 It also removes itself on completion, leaving no trace behind.

 ---